-Saying and doing stupid things, running your car into a ditch (or worse), DUI, regrettable Tweets, painful dance moves, hangovers.
+Saying and doing stupid things, running your car into a ditch (or worse), getting a DUI, regrettable Tweets and texts, painful dance moves, hangovers.

 Those are just a few of the common ugly side effects of drinking alcohol of which you're aware, maybe even from personal experience.
 We can go on: weight gain, substance abuse, belly fat, etc. But science points to many others that may surprise you.

 This round's on us.
 And for more on all things booze, don't miss out on these Side Effects of Giving Up Alcohol, According to Science.
 Plus, if you're looking for more healthy tips, check out Eating Habits to Lose Abdominal Fat As You Age, Say Dietitians.

 Beer goggles is a real thing, research says.
 At least there's some truth to the idea that a few drinks can make your fellow bar patrons more attractive to you, according to psychologists from England's Edge Hill University reporting in the journal Psychology of Addictive Behaviors.
 The researchers visited local pubs and asked 129 heterosexual patrons—men and women, both sober and mildly intoxicated—to take a computer-based test.
 The participants were instructed to indicate if the letter "T" was shown correctly or inverted while being told to ignore any unattractive faces that were displayed as a distraction at the same time.
 It turned out that the sober subjects found only the attractive faces distracting while the intoxicated participants found attractive and unattractive faces equally distracting.
 The psychologists concluded that alcohol "dampens the attentional biases toward attractive faces."
 In other words, people may view a wider field of acceptable mates as the drinks go down and the "beer goggles" go on.